-Risk Context Mitigating Actions Risk Exposure Rank: 1 (2018: 1) The WCRL resource remains a challenge for the industry at large.
-During the year under review, the Ministry announced a reduction in the TAC for the 2018/19 fishing season.
-The TAC for 2019/2020 is expected to be the same as 2018/2019.
-The Group remains committed to assisting government by ensuring strict compliance with the TAC, thereby assisting in the recovery of the resource and safeguarding the sustainability of the resource for the future.
+Risk Context Mitigating Actions Risk Exposure Rank: 1 (2018: 1) Risk Context The WCRL resource remains a challenge for the industry at large.
+During the year under review, the Ministry announced a reduction in the TAC for the 2020/21 fishing season.
+Mitigating Actions The Group remains committed to assisting government by ensuring strict compliance with the TAC, thereby assisting in the recovery of the resource and safeguarding the sustainability of the resource for the future.
 The Group continues to incubate and procure fish from third-party quota holders so that any reduction in the quota for the Group is reduced by third-party quota holders.
-In addition, we continue to enhance our operational efficiencies, thereby avoiding critical job losses.
-Residual vs. Inherent Material aspect affected
+In addition, we continue to enhance our Risk Exposure Residual vs. Inherent Rank: 1 (2018: 1) Material aspect affected operational efficiencies, thereby avoiding critical job losses.